ceramicnetwork/.github/OVERVIEW.md

 ### Wallets & Authentication Systems

-**Integrate Platform-Agnostic, Self-Sovereign Identity**

-Give your users a Ceramic 3ID, which is an abstraction from individual key pair and contract accounts that eliminates private key lock-in.
+**Integrate Platform-Agnostic, Self-Sovereign Identity**: Give your users a Ceramic 3ID, which is an abstraction from individual key pair and contract accounts that eliminates private key lock-in.
 DIDs are used for interoperable data signing, encryption, and service authorization with all the wallet keys your users already have.

 ### Databases

-**Integrate a Unified, User-Mangaged Access Control System**

-Make your database's access control system compatible with Ceramic 3IDs so users can manage their information stored across all databases with a single identity and allow different applications to access their information.
+**Integrate a Unified, User-Mangaged Access Control System**: Make your database's access control system compatible with Ceramic 3IDs so users can manage their information stored across all databases with a single identity and allow different applications to access their information.
 Ceramic will first support IPFS-based peer-to-peer databases OrbitDB and Textile.

 ### Infrastructure Services

-**Offer Shared, Collaborative Access**

-Offer Ceramic-compatible services and list your infrastructure on the Ceramic network to allow various users and applications to gather the information required to interact with your service even if they're not your direct customers.
+**Offer Shared, Collaborative Access Services**: Offer Ceramic-compatible services and list your infrastructure on the Ceramic network to allow various users and applications to gather the information required to interact with your service even if they're not your direct customers.
 This includes routing information, service agreements, and possibly even payment terms.

 ### Developers

-**Build Composable, User-Centric Applications**

-Build your app using Ceramic's ecosystem of connected, interoperable services.
+**Build Composable, User-Centric Applications**: Build your app using Ceramic's ecosystem of connected, interoperable services.
 Store your user and application data in Ceramic-enabled databases with infrastructure providers that support Ceramic service agreements.
 Also use Ceramic to discover available data sources to populate your application.

 ## Join the Ceramic Ecosystem Alliance

 The Ceramic Ecosystem Alliance is a collaborative group of organizations, communities, and individuals actively contributing to the research and development of the Ceramic protocol, integrating Ceramic standards into their products, or building services on the Ceramic network.
-Become a member and [**sign up here**](https://danny765911.typeform.com/to/AAFtVN).
+Become a member and [sign up here](https://danny765911.typeform.com/to/AAFtVN).

 ## Timeline

 Ceramic's core contributors are working hard to ship v1 of the network.
 We already have some working code in [js-ceramic](https://github.com/ceramicnetwork/js-ceramic), and ideally will launch into production sometime this summer.
-Hop in our [**Discord**](https://discord.gg/6VRZpGP) to ask more questions.
+Hop in our [Discord](https://discord.gg/6VRZpGP) to ask more questions.

 ## Additional **Resources**